IS group claims responsibility for London car, knife attack

 Metropolitan Police counterterrorism chief Mark Rowley revised the death toll from five to four, including the attacker, the police officer and two civilians.
 He said that 29 people required hospitalization and seven of them were in critical condition.
 He also said that authorities were still working out the number of “walking wounded.”
 Police had previously given the total number of injured as around 40.

-One of those killed was Aysha Frade, a British national whose mother is Spanish, the Spanish Foreign Ministry said.

-A doctor who treated the wounded from the bridge said some had “catastrophic” injuries.
-Three police officers returning from a ceremony to honor their bravery were among the injured.

 May said people from 11 countries were among the victims.
-They included: 12 Britons, 3 French, 2 Romanians, 4 South Koreans, 1 German, 1 Pole, 1 Irish, 1 Chinese, 1 Italian, 1 American and two Greeks required hospital treatment.
+They included: 12 Britons, three French, two Romanians, four South Koreans, one German, one Pole, two Irish, one Chinese, one Italian, one American and two Greeks required hospital treatment.
 Police earlier said that seven of the 29 who are hospitalized are in critical condition.

 The threat level for international terrorism in the U.K. was already listed at severe, meaning an attack was “highly likely.”